Kenneth Kaunda: Post-presidency

 After leaving office, Kaunda clashed frequently with Chiluba's government and the MMD.
 Chiluba later attempted to deport Kaunda on the grounds that he was a Malawian.
 The MMD-dominated government under the leadership of Chiluba had the constitution amended, barring citizens with foreign parentage from standing for the presidency, to prevent Kaunda from contesting the next elections in 1996, in which he planned to participate.
 After the 1997 coup attempt, on Boxing Day in 1997 he was arrested by paramilitary policemen.
 However, many officials in the region appealed against this; on New Year's Eve of the same year, he was placed under house arrest until his court date.
 In 1999 Kaunda was declared stateless by the Ndola High Court in a judgment delivered by Justice Chalendo Sakala.
 Kaunda however successfully challenged this decision in the Supreme Court of Zambia, which declared him to be a Zambian citizen in the Lewanika and Others vs. Chiluba ruling.

-On 4 June 1998, Kaunda announced that he was resigning as United National Independence Party leader and retiring from politics.
+On 4 June 1998, Kaunda announced that he was resigning as UNIP leader and retiring from politics.
 After retiring in 2000, he was involved in various charitable organisations.
 His most notable contribution was his zeal in the fight against the spread of HIV/AIDS.
 One of Kaunda's children was claimed by the pandemic in the 1980s.
 From 2002 to 2004, he was an African President-in-Residence at the African Presidential Archives and Research Center at Boston University.

-In September 2019, Kaunda said that it was regrettable that the late president Robert Mugabe was maligned and subjected to mudslinging by some sections of the world, who were against his crusade of bringing social justice and equity to Zimbabwe.
+In September 2019, Kaunda said that it was regrettable that the late president Robert Mugabe, who had massacred the minority Ndebele population and ethnically cleansed the white minority in Zimbabwe, was maligned and subjected to mudslinging by some sections of the world, who he claimed were against his crusade of bringing social justice and equity.